jilliangmeehan/looore/content/Books/The Feline Firm.md

 "Master Baron, long have we heard of your esteemed cat.
 I also have a valuable and exotic cat, and hope that we may bond over our mutually shared appreciation for the feline race.
 It would be my great honor if you would do me the pleasure of calling upon my home such that we might discuss such things in person.
 A carriage will take you and your cat there at the appointed time. — Lady von Frigga"

 > [!jillian]
-> frigga — a similar name to the one found in [[./Hex & Hound|Hex & Hound]], and also the name of odin's wife.
+> frigga — a similar name to the one found in [[Hex & Hound]], and also the name of odin's wife.

 Thanks to Perroux's guidance, the calico carefully corrected the typos.